SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     ??? success "Solution"

-        The following code will check for updates in the `pip` ecosystem every week e.g. it automatically will look for `requirements.txt` files and update the packages in there.
+        The following code will check for updates in the `pip` ecosystem every week, i.e. it automatically will look for `requirements.txt` files and update the packages in there.

         ```yaml